Analog to Digital - Vinyl, Tape, Cassettes

 The process is this:

-The equipment is a VPI Scoutmaster turntable, a Benz S wood body cartridge, an Ayre P-5xe phono stage into a Tascam DVRA1000.
+The equipment is a Pioneer linear tracking turntable, a Clearaudio Talisman cartridge, an Ayre P-5xe phono stage into a Tascam DVRA1000.
 All balanced interconnects by Transparent.
-If the records have scratches and surface noise, I can work on minimizing those, in many cases completely removing it.
+If the records have scratches and surface noise, I can work on minimizing those digitally, in many cases completely removing it.

 I can transfer your most beloved LPs and 45s to WAV files, or burn them onto audio CDs.